GeminiZA/iot-device-manager/README.md

 update messages are _json_ and of the following forms:

-#### Telemtry
+#### Telemetry

-Message publishing telemetry data and the status from the device
+Message publishing telemetry data and status from the device

 ```
 {